-(b) Not listed as a principal taxpayer by TCAD on the 2016 and 2015 tax rolls.
+(d) Not listed as a principal taxpayer by TCAD on the 2019, 2018, 2017, 2016 and 2015 tax rolls.
 According to Senior Quality Living Corporation ("SQLC"), the owner of Barton Creek Senior Living Community, Inc. ("BCSLC"), doing business as Querencia, a continuing care retirement community, applied for and received a charitable organization tax-exemption, although there is a restrictive covenant that runs with the land that waives BCSLC's right to claim any tax exemption on such land with respect to Travis County MUD No. 3 until September 2035.
 The Master District and Travis County MUD No. 3 (where Querencia is located) are in the process of enforcing such restrictive covenant so that SQLC will be assessed by TCAD on the full value of Querencia or will pay a fee in lieu of taxes.
-The 2016 assessed value of Querencia is equal to 10.75% of the total assessed valuation of Travis Co MUD No. 3 and the total 2016 taxes equal \$311,747.56.
-SQLC has paid fees to Travis Co MUD No. 3 in amounts equal to the 2015 and 2016 taxes, and there is currently legislation pending (House Bill 4329) that would authorize TCAD to put Querencia back on the tax rolls only for purposes of Travis County MUD No. 3 beginning in the 2018 tax year going forward.
-Travis Co.
-MUD No. 3 and the Master District anticipate payment equal to the amount of taxes owed for the Querencia property will be made in 2017.
-No assurances can be made by the Master District that BCSLC will continue to make the payments in lieu of taxes to Travis County MUD No. 3 or whether the pending legislation will pass and become law so that BCSLC will be placed back on the tax rolls of Travis County MUD No. 3 beginning in the 2018 tax year.
+SQLC has paid fees to Travis Co MUD No. 3 in amounts equal to the 2015, 2016, 2017 and 2018 taxes.
+Effective June 18, 2018, through 2036, BCSLC and the Master District have entered into a Payment in Lieu of Taxes Agreement ("PILOT") under which BCSLC has agreed to make annual payments in lieu of taxes based on an appraised value determined by an independent appraiser in accordance with the terms of the PILOT.